 Marion phoned, “I remembered you said your goal is to walk all the creek paths in Santa Rosa so I called the Chamber of Commerce and asked for a map.
 They have sent a very good one and we can mark off the areas we want to walk next.”
 Marion, Nancy, Ruth, Elspeth, and I walk most Saturday mornings.

 Ruth knocked and pushed open the door a crack.
 She called out a yoo-hoo, came in, and sat in the rocking chair.
 She waved two old-fashioned round cake pans.
-“I borrowed these from Joanie,” she said, “And I’m going to make a birthday cake like his grandmother used to make for John.
+“I borrowed these from Joanie,” she said, “And I’m going to make a birthday cake for John like his grandmother used to make.
 Want to come to dinner tomorrow?
 Do you eat shrimp?
 We could have scampi.”
 You bet!

 I overheard Dorothy, who still drives, saying to Marie, who doesn’t, “I haven’t gone to the market yet today, but I will in a couple of hours so before I leave, I’ll come by to get your list.”

 The other day Nancy told me, “I’ve renewed my driver’s license, but it won’t arrive for a few weeks so I can’t drive.
 Would you take me to the dentist’s office?
 I’ll walk home afterward.”
 Of course.